 - garden and household waste (including leaves, pruning, grass cuttings, branches, trees)

-Household hazardous waste permit - This permit can only be used at specially licensed recycling sites.
-Find out more about what you need a Household hazardous waste permits permit for, which sites accept this waste and how to apply.
+- household hazardous waste (there are special rules for hazardous waste and only some of our sites accept it.
+Find out more about what you need a Household hazardous waste permits permit for, which sites accept this waste and how to apply.)

 - A maximum limit of one tonne of waste applies to each permit.